cpowell720/thenewsprint.co/colophon.md

 **Contact**

-Feel free to send an email (josh@thenewsprint.co) any time.
-I'll get back to you as soon as possible.
+Email: desk@thenewsprint.co
 Follow The Newsprint's Twitter account: [@thenewsprint](https://twitter.com/thenewsprint)

 Follow my personal Twitter account: [@joshuaginter](https://twitter.com/joshuaginter)

+Feel free to send an email any time.
+I'll get back to you as soon as possible.

+I love reviewing and photographing new products.
+If you have a product you would like reviewed, get in touch.

 **Affiliate Link Policy**